- 01Rates stuck near 6.8% haven't frozen the market — they've filtered out amateur competition

 The Bottom Line

-Here's what I'll tell you: the investors who buy in 2025 at 6.8% and hold will refinance into 5-handles in 2027 or 2028.
-Their effective purchase prices will look genius in hindsight.
-Competition's thinner than it's been since 2019.
-And the math works — you just have to run it market by market, deal by deal, instead of relying on appreciation to bail you out.
+The investors who buy in 2025 at 6.8% and hold will refinance into 5-handles in 2027 or 2028.
+Their effective purchase prices will look brilliant in hindsight.
+Competition is thinner than it's been since 2019.
+The math works — you just have to run it market by market, deal by deal, instead of counting on appreciation to bail you out.

 House hacking is living in one unit of a multi-unit property (or renting rooms in a single-family) while tenants pay most or all of your mortgage — turning your housing cost into an investment.